-- Pinch 2 inches (5 cm) off from the mixture and make oval shape patties.
-Toss each ball from one hand to the other hand repeatedly about 5 times in order to release the air from the ball.
-The meat patties will crack during cooking from trapped air inside the patty.
+- Pinch off 2 inches (5 cm) from the mixture.
+Toss the ball from one hand to the other about 5 times to release the air; otherwise, the meat patties will crack during cooking from trapped air inside the patty.
 Then, form it into an oval-shaped patty.
 Repeat forming the rest of the patties.
-We will have to cook the burger right away as tofu will start to release moisture.
+We will have to cook the burger right away as the tofu will start to release moisture.

 - While cooking the burgers, in a small frying pan or saucepan, add the sauce mixture and bring it to a boil.
-Then add the slurry mixture to the sauce and mix it all together.
-When the sauce gets thicken, turn off the heat and set it aside.
+Then, add the slurry mixture to the sauce and mix it all together.
+When the sauce thickens, turn off the heat and set it aside.